HaoRecog/MLP-Database/README.md

 Email: <must be the email at the above mentioned institution>
 Postal Address:
 Phone number:
-I have read and agreed to follow the restrictions specified in the PFF database webpage.
+I have read and agreed to follow the restrictions specified in the MLP database webpage.
 This database will only be used for research purposes.
 I will not make any part of this database available to a third party.
 I'll not sell any part of this database or make any profit from its use.
 <your signature>
 ```
 In general, a password will take 3-7 workdays to issue.
 To avoid problems with our spam filter, make sure that your email is sent from an .edu (or similar) address.
 Failure to follow the instruction may result in no response.